hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 If they decline, you'll be refunded the full cost minus the handling fee.

-<span class="red">Before the Seller accepts your job, you will see the Hostjane Workspace without the board and with a frozen chat.</span>
+<span class="red">Before the Seller accepts your job, you will see the Hostjane Workspace, without the [Board](/getting-started/what-are-boards/), and with a frozen chat.</span>

 Check the order requirements at any time in the Requirements tab.